pyinstaller/pyinstaller/doc/spec-files.rst

                   ...)

 On Windows/macOS images with per-pixel transparency are supported.
-This allows non-rectengular splash screen images.
+This allows non-rectangular splash screen images.
 On Windows the transparent borders of the image are hard-cuted, meaning that fading transparent values are not supported.
-There is no common implementation for non-rectengular windows on Linux, so images with per- pixel transparency is not supported.
+There is no common implementation for non-rectangular windows on Linux, so images with per- pixel transparency is not supported.

 The splash target can be configured in various ways.
 The constructor of the :mod:`Splash`